visomar/design-patterns/controller/README.md

   * Can have callback functionality
   * Actions and objects are decoupled, and that improves maintenance

+Actually, the way you identify a place where you can use this pattern is when you need something extra to do with the methods like queuing, undoing, and so on.

 The entities that participate in this pattern are the following:
   * The command interface, Command
   * The implementation(s) of the command itself, ConcreteCommand